s-yim/belly-button-challenge/README.md

 6. Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.

 7. Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
-Ensure that your repository has regular commits and a thorough README.md file
+Ensure that your repository has regular commits and a thorough README.md file.

 ### Advanced Challenge (Optional) ###
 The following task is advanced and therefore optional.